RaymanNg/3D-Wind-Field/README.md

 - The demo data is from [NOAA Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs).
 - The original data is in GRIB2 format and I used [toolsUI](https://www.unidata.ucar.edu/software/thredds/v4.5/netcdf-java/ToolsUI.html) to convert the GRIB2 file to a NetCDF V3 file.
 - You might want to modify the default parameters for a better visualization result, parameters can be changed in the left panel.
-- If possible, you should run this demo on Chrome, because I did not test it on other browser.
+- If possible, you should run this demo in Chrome on PC, because I did not test it in other browser or mobile device.

 ## Credits
 This demo makes use of below repos: